We don’t do Santa with our kids and it’s an unpopular opinion that makes people mad for some reason.

 With the holiday season upon us (my goodness this year flew by!)
-I knew I had to write about this and share a pretty unpopular opinion.
-Although I know it’s a hot topic and I may get some hate for this, I know we are not the only family that feels this way and I need to clear a few things up.
+I knew I had to write about this topic.
+Although I know it’s a hot topic, and I may get some hate for this, I know we are not the only family that feels this way and I need to clear a few things up.

 First, let me explain what I mean by “we don’t do Santa” with our kids.

 When I was pregnant with my first son my husband and I decided that the whole Santa thing wasn’t for us.
 I don’t know why we even started the conversation but we just sort of talked about it and strangely agreed that we really wanted to just tell our kids the truth from the get go.
 Strange only because it’s not something “most” people do.

 So that’s what we did.
 We have always told our kids that Santa is a fun part of Christmas but it’s just a character in a story.
 They know mommy, daddy and family are the ones that get them gifts and Santa Claus is based on Saint Nicholas and many tales told throughout time.
 We also try to focus on Jesus and the reason for the season because it’s important to us.

 Things People Have Asked Us

 The problem is, we’ve gotten a lot of flack for this over the years.
 Since it’s not the norm, people tend to be very judgmental and I want to address a few things I’ve heard in the past and will probably hear in the future.

 “You’re ruining their childhood by not letting them have the magic of Christmas!”